• Skip to main content

 Yet too many brands allow their words and ideas to get lost, treating any else as “cosmetic dressing” to their precious words.

-“On the average, five times as many people read the headline as read the body copy.
+“On average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”
 David Ogilvy

 We all know the power of movies.
-Those started out as a a script, words on a page (some as books).
+Those started as a script, words on a page (some as books).
 Yet the cinematic version reaches way more people and is often (if well done) more quoted than the book itself.

 And then there’s lyrics.
 Alone, they have a fraction of the impact without the melody that sets the tone and engages the listener.